Djelloul007/cypress_using_xpath_and_cucumber/README.md

 ## implemntation

-- test goal to login in the ExecuteAutomation page & to check if the h2 element exist
+- Test target to log in to the ExecuteAutomation page and check if element h2 exists

 - create logintest folder ./cypress/integration/logintest
 - create logintest folder ./cypress/integration/logintest/logintest